bekk/bekk-christmas/post/functional/overcoming-the-fp-hurdle.md

-To summarize my message to you dear reader is that if I could learn FP to some degree, so can you!
-My shortened tips for your trip in the FP world would be: evade and be wary of languages suffering of jargonitis, learn to walk before you run, to keep a blank slate and finally to be open to asking yourself what a pie is.
+Summarized my tips for your journey into the FP world are: evade or be wary of languages suffering of jargonitis, learn to walk before you run, to keep a blank slate and finally to be open to asking yourself what a pie is.